Temporal Variational Implicit Neural Representations: Introduction

 To address these shortcomings, we introduce \oursfull\ (\ours), a novel probabilistic model for multivariate time series with INRs.
-Here, we use INRs as generator functions to model time series in a continuous manner, preserving their benefit in predecessor models.
-But by newly integrating latent variable models and amortized variational inference, our model provides a framework to learn distributions over INRs, modeling parameters of the generator functions conditioned on individual signals and their covariates through a learned latent space.
-This approach is therefore scenario and sample agnostic, accommodating irregular time series and enabling effective predictions across a variety of data settings.
+We use INRs as generator functions for continuous time series modeling, effectively handling the challenge of irregular sampling.
+By also integrating latent variable models and amortized variational inference, \ours\ learns distributions over INRs conditioned on individual signals and their covariates through a learned latent space.
+This approach is therefore scenario and sample agnostic, accommodating varying levels of missingness or time series length and eliminating the need for task-specific retraining or per-sample optimization.
+In short, we preserve the benefits of INRs for time series while making them scalable and efficient.
+Our model pushes forward multivariate time series analysis with several key contributions: \begin{itemize}[leftmargin=12pt, topsep=3pt, itemsep=1pt, parsep=2pt] \item We introduce a fully probabilistic framework for multivariate time series based on implicit neural representations.